SkafteNicki/ku_devops/experiment_tracking/README.md

     model we are using to wandb.
 Fill out the `config` arg in `wandb.init` with the model hyperparameter and run all combinations.

-6. If you managed to do the last part, you should hopefully have logged multiple experiment now.
+6. If you managed to do the last part, you should hopefully have logged multiple experiments now.
 Look at your project page again in your webbrowser.
 You should see all your experiments.
 In particular checkout the `Table` tab (as in the image below) that can give a nice condensed overview of your experiments.